smnk107/Basic-NotePad-using-QTcreator-in-Cpp/README.md

 and documentations on QT creator.
 ## Features

-- Bold and Unbold of individual text .
+- Bold and Unbold of an individual text .
 - Superscript and Subscript  functionality .
 - Showing my Resume after clicking on "About me" .
 - Open existing files .